(KAP toe pril)

 Diabetic nephropathy: Oral: Initial: 25 mg 3 times daily.
 May be taken with other antihypertensive therapy if required to further lower blood pressure.

-Elderly: Hypertension: Consider lower initial doses and titrate to response (Aronow, 2011)
+Refer to adult dosing.
+In the management of hypertension, consider lower initial doses and titrate to response (Aronow, 2011).

 Manufacturers recommendations: Reduce initial daily dose and titrate slowly (1- to 2-week intervals) with smaller increments.
 Slowly back titrate to determine the minimum effective dose once the desired therapeutic effect has been reached.